 We cannot reserve chickens, even if the breed that you want is not currently available.
-If you would like to get 4-5 week old or 6-7 week old chickens from us, then you will need to place an order through our website for one or more of the breeds that we list as being available.
+If you want to buy chickens from us, you will need to place an order through our website for one or more of the breeds that we list as being available.

-Regardless of the shipping date, your credit card will be charged when you place your order because we do not have a way to delay payments.
+Regardless of the shipping date or pick-up date, your credit card will be charged when you place your order because we do not have a way to delay payments.

 Excellent white egg layers.
 Bred to start laying at 22-24 weeks of age, and will lay longer in the season than most other breeds.